ctlearn-project/ctlearn/README.rst

 .. code-block:: bash

-   conda create -n ctlearn dl1_data_handler=0.8.3 conda activate ctlearn
+   conda create -n ctlearn dl1_data_handler=0.10.0 conda activate ctlearn

-This should automatically install all dependencies (NOTE: this may take some time, as by default MKL is included as a dependency of NumPy and it is very large).
+This should automatically install most of the dependencies (NOTE: this may take some time, as by default MKL is included as a dependency of NumPy and it is very large).

-Then, install the ctlearn and tensorflow(-gpu) packages via pypi:
+Then, install the ctlearn and tensorflow(-gpu) packages plus other dependencies via pypi:

 .. code-block:: bash

-   pip install tensorflow-gpu==1.15.3 ctlearn
+   pip install pytest-cov tensorflow-gpu==1.15.3 ctapipe==0.10.5 pyirf ctlearn==0.5.1

 Installing with pip/setuptools from source for development